-31) are those distinctions accepted today? no they are not
+31) are those distinctions accepted today?

-32)what does Horace urge the Romans to do? to imitate the Greeks and follow in their footsteps what is the contradiction in Horace's idea?
+32) what does Horace urge the Romans to do? to imitate the Greeks and follow in their footsteps what is the contradiction in Horace's idea?

 33)who said "Study Greek models night and day?
-Horace